 In the case of a dynamic array at variable slot p, data is written to continuous locations starting at keccak(p).
 The array itself contains the length information.
-It is worth noting that Solidity does not come with utility functions to manipulate arrays, and the developer is required to correctly maintain the length value in order to keep track of the array's state.

 For maps stored in variable slot p the data for index k can be found at keccak(k.p) where . is the concatenation operator.